InfantEudora/win32_transparent/readme.md

 - [x] Make the hovered / selected object use a certain material.
 - [x] Blue and Red are reversed somewhere.. somehow.
 - [x] All files / assets that are loaded from file should be compilable into the application by some kind of asset manager.
+- [ ] Stop testing things on Intel IGPs
+- [ ] Some visual properties, like material etc. Are they updated on phsysics?

 ### Some notes